qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 Firebase: Authentication, Databases, and Storage
 ================================================

 The Google Firebase plugin provides three core feature sets: authentication, a database, and generic storage.
-In this section we will look at the authentication and database features.
+In this section, we will look at the authentication and database features.

 Before you can get started with Firebase you have to register your applications and download the ``google-services.json`` file from the `Firebase console <https://console.firebase.google.com/u/0/?pli=1>`_.
 Notice that using Firebase also requires a Google account.

-Using the information from Firebase console, you can setup your `FirebaseConfig <https://felgo.com/doc/felgo-firebaseconfig/>`_ item as shown below.
+Using the information from the Firebase console, you can set up your `FirebaseConfig <https://felgo.com/doc/felgo-firebaseconfig/>`_ item as shown below.

 .. literalinclude:: src/snippets/database.qml